Tryibion/FlaxSimpleCoroutines/README.md

 ```

 ## Important classes
-- `SimpleCoroutine` - a static class used to interact with the ccoroutine system.
+- `SimpleCoroutine` - a static class used to interact with the coroutine system.

 ## Built in Yield Instructions
 - `WaitForSeconds` - waits a defined number of seconds before continuing.